zmievsa/pydantic-duality/README.md

 ### Problem

 In API design, it is a good pattern to forbid any extra data from being sent to your endpoints.
 By default, pydantic just ignores extra data in FastAPI requests.
 You can fix that by passing `extra = Extra.forbid` to your model's config.
-But then you get into the following conundrum:
+However, we needed to use Extra.ignore in our response models because we might send a lot more data than required with our responses.
+But then we get into the following conundrum:

 ```python
 class User(BaseModel):